 More specifically, women who are interested in pursuing business ownership are in good company.
 Between 1997 and 2017, the number of businesses owned by women in the U.S. has increased by more than 114 percent, and the revenue earned from these businesses has doubled in the same amount of time.
 The modern era is possibly the best time for female entrepreneurs in all of American history.

 Of course, starting a business can still be demanding, and women face a unique set of challenges when doing so that their male counterparts do not.
-The path to business ownership can be intimidating, but you shouldn’t let that stop you from pursuing your goals.
+The path forward can be intimidating for women business owners, but you shouldn’t let that stop you from pursuing your goals.
 By learning about other female entrepreneurs, the ways they overcame obstacles, and what you need to do to start your own business, you’ll be well-armed with the knowledge necessary to begin a successful career as a female entrepreneur.

 Plenty of women have become entrepreneurs and found success despite, or perhaps because of, the challenges involved.
 Not only are their collective accomplishments incredibly impressive, they reflect the improving conditions and growing success for all women entrepreneurs in the United States.

 There are thousands, if not millions, of wildly successful female entrepreneurs around the world.
 Each of these women started with an idea, and with patience and hard work, were able to transform that idea into a prosperous business.
 Some women business owners have transformed online media, while others have revolutionized the fashion industry — a few of them are even household names.
 Some of the most successful business women in America and around the world include: